davegill/wrf-coop/README_user.md

   && cd ..
 ```

-Please note that some people have chosen to name their repository differently than `WRF: such as  `WRF-1` or `WRFV4`.
+Please note that some people have chosen to name their repository differently than `WRF`: such as  `WRF-1` or `WRFV4`.

 2. Construct the docker image

-Using the editted `Dockerfile`, build the docker image.
+Using the edited `Dockerfile`, build the docker image.
 Note that there is indeed a trailing period that is a mandatory part of this command!

 ```
 docker build -f Dockerfile -t wrf_regtest .